iamANU/RL-Learning/README.md

 # RL Learning Path
 ## RL Algo Implimentations
-Here I will list the algorithm implimentations.
+Here I will list the algorithm I implimented.

 ## READINGS
 Here I will list the thing I am learning or have learned to implement the algorithms.